 The Voters List is used only for elections activities.
 It is not used for jury duty or any other purpose.

 Am I on the Voters List?

-To find out if you are on the Voters List, ask your local Returning Officer (the person who manages the election activities in your community).
+To find out if you are on the Voters List, check the online registration portal or ask your local Returning Officer (the person who manages the election activities in your community).
 Or, contact Elections Nunavut:

 - 645-4610 (Rankin Inlet) or 1-800-267-4394 (Toll-free in Canada)

 How Do I Get on the Voters List?